openstack/tempest/README.rst

 Tempest - The OpenStack Integration Test Suite
 ==============================================

-This is a set of integration tests to be run against a live cluster.
+This is a set of integration tests to be run against a live OpenStack cluster.
+Tempest has batteries of tests for OpenStack API validation, Scenarios, and other specific tests useful in validating an OpenStack deployment.

 Quickstart
 ----------